 Sponsorship and Donations

-At the University of Bolton we encourage companies and individuals to support our activities.
-The University is an which means corporate and small businesses, and taxpaying individuals are allowed to money to the University and receive corporate tax benefits by using the UK’s Gift-Aid system.
-The donation must be given and not required in return: advertising, priority invites to corporate events, etc. Simple named reference on a recognised donor list, to say thank-you is acceptable.
+The donation must be given and nothing required in return: advertising, priority invites to corporate events, etc. Simple named reference on a recognised donor list, to say thank-you is acceptable.
 To claim your tax-relief, you deduct the donated amount from your company’s corporation tax returns.
 For further information, please visit www.hmrc.gov.uk

 Sponsorship is a business transaction for marketing and expected sales, the sponsor will probably negotiate for advertisement space, for their company name, products and services.
 This may include using logos, branding stipulations, direct references to prices and product ranges and exclusivity rights.
 The business, maybe able to claim VAT tax relief as it is considered a legitimate trading expense, if the sponsorship amount is a reasonable return for amount paid.